-As a statutory body, we ensure that we have robust employment policies that are compliant with current employment legislation, best practice and reflect our culture and values.
+As a statutory body, we ensured that we had robust employment policies that were compliant with current employment legislation, best practice and reflected our culture and values.

-Throughout the year, we conducted a review of our workforce policies following the merger from three CCGs into one.
-We started to implement an inclusive programme of work to align policies for use by the single CCG based on best practice and current legislation, working alongside employee and trade union representatives.
+Throughout the previous year, we conducted a review of our workforce policies following the merger from three CCGs into one.
+We continued to implement an inclusive programme of work to align policies for use by the single CCG based on best practice and current legislation, working alongside employee and trade union representatives.

-All policies will be reviewed by the appropriate Governing Body committee, before implementation.
+All policies were reviewed by the appropriate Governing Body committee, before implementation.

-All our current workforce policies can be viewed on our website.
+All our workforce policies can be viewed on our website.